 About my gear:

-I've gone the route of the big heavy camera bag filled with a couple of DSLR bodies and every focal length from ridiculously short to crazy long.
+I've gone the route of the big heavy camera bag filled with multiple Nikon DSLR bodies and every focal length from ridiculously short to crazy long.
 It seemed like a good idea at the time but I've learned that all this stuff kind of gets in the way.
 I would feel this crazy obligation to use every lens in every situation.
 Plus a big Nikon body with an 18-200 zoom on it weighs about as much as a gallon jug of water and is just about as much fun to carry.
 So I've become a firm believer in less being more.

 About my computer: